sean-e/mTroll/docs/docs.md

 The `AxeProgramChange` command is an Axe-Fx specific version of the generic `ProgramChange` command.
 When you use this command, you do not have to use bank select messages.
 You can use the actual Axe-Fx preset number. mTroll will translate the preset into the correct bank select and program change.
 Afterwards, mTroll will sync up all `AxeToggle` and `AxeMomentary` patches.
 It will also display the name of the preset in the main window.
 Example code to load Axe-Fx preset 361: `<AxeProgramChange program="361"/>`

+The `EdpProgramChange` command is an Echoplex Digital Pro specific version of the generic `ProgramChange` command.
+When you use this command, mTroll queries and displays global and local state after sending the requested program change.

 <a name="metaPatches"></a>
 ## Meta-Patches